Who We Are

 Our Staff

-Dawn Neatherly, Executive Director
+Executive Director

+Dawn Neatherly has a long-standing love for Jackson County, North Carolina.
 Beginning in 1974, Dawn came to the Cullowhee valley every year as a summer camper taking temporary residence on Western Carolina University’s campus.
 After spending her summers in Cullowhee for six years, she returned to the area full-time to complete both her undergraduate and graduate degrees at WCU.
+Following her time as a WCU student, Dawn left Cullowhee and spent years working as a counselor for the state in the public school and prison systems.
+30 years later, she knew it was time to return to Jackson County.

 Dawn first joined Circles in 2018 under the title of Coordinator, which later shifted to Executive Director.
 She was first drawn to Circles when looking for a way to give back to her community, and stuck around upon seeing how well the Circles model truly works.
 Dawn admired how Circles doesn’t just give things to individuals, but instead teaches them how to become self-sufficient.
 Dawn believes that by teaching individuals how to work towards self-sufficiency, Circles has unlocked the key to breaking cycles of poverty.
+In her free time, Dawn enjoys reading mysteries, visiting and researching old houses, and attending high school and college basketball games.
+A lover of history, she’s interested in travel with historical emphasis and is looking forward to an upcoming trip with her husband, Allen (Circles Ally and volunteer).

 If you need to contact Dawn, she can be reached at dneatherly@circlesofjackson.org

-Rachel Byrd, Client Services Coordinator
+Client Service Coordinator

 Rachel Byrd, a recent Western Carolina University graduate, currently serves as the Client Services Coordinator for Circles of Jackson County.
 Rachel is responsible for recruiting and assisting Circle Leaders and Allies, coordinating weekly meetings, and engaging with the wider community to generate program awareness, among other things.

 Rachel first became connected with Circles during her senior year internship, while studying in the social work program at WCU.
 After graduating in the spring of 2023, she was offered a position at Circles, and gratefully accepted the opportunity to serve this wonderful community.
-Though Rachel grew up in the foothills of North Carolina, she is pleased to now call the mountains her new home after moving here to attend college.
+Though Rachel grew up in the foothills of North Carolina, she is pleased to now call the mountains her new home after moving here to attendacollege.

 As a person who experienced generational poverty, Rachel is overjoyed to work for an organization that specializes in helping individuals and families overcome barriers to escaping poverty.
 Using the experiences of poverty paired with her educational background, Rachel is a great match for Circles.
+When she’s not working for Circles, Rachel can be found enjoying the natural beauty of Jackson County, by hiking or camping with her dogs and her partner.

 If you need to contact Rachel, she can be reached at rbyrd@circlesofjackson.org.